-The company measures its own performance through the use of both quantitative and qualitative benchmarks.
+The company measures its own performance using both quantitative and qualitative benchmarks.
 The benchmarks are used by the directors to assess the financial sustainability of the company and whether the company's short-term and long-term objectives are being achieved.